7abushahla/Muharaf-Writer-Identification/README.md

 | AR51_008          | AR     | Ameen Rihani           | أمين الريحاني           |
 | AR56_01_003_1     | AR     | Shibli N. Damus        | شبل نصيف دموس           |

+Manually labeling each page involved identifying writers based on document types and context.
+For personal letters, identifying the writer was straightforward as the sender’s name was often explicitly stated in the first line or included as a signature.
+These annotations were directly linked to the corresponding handwriting samples.

+For pages without clear signatures or identifying features, handwriting styles were compared with known samples to infer the writer’s identity where possible.
+Relational identifiers, such as 'Your nephew' or 'Your son,' were preserved without further disambiguation.
+In some cases, historical and literary context played a critical role:

+- **Amin Rihani Collection**: Letters signed as "May" were attributed to May Ziadeh, a poet and author, based on historical correspondence with Rihani ([Link 1](https://lebanesestudies.omeka.chass.ncsu.edu/items/show/87673#?c=&m=&s=&cv=), [Link 2](https://books.google.ae/books?id=MMfEoQEACAAJ)).
+- **Elias Abu Shabaki Collection**: Poems like the one on page `EAC_A_039_059r` were matched to online archives (e.g., [arabic-poetry.net](https://arabic-poetry.net/poem/88042-في-ربيع-الحياة-حلو-الخصال)) to confirm authorship.
+- **Salah Tizani Collection**: Scripts like `ST1A_197_01` were attributed to Tizani after verifying character names against known TV and theater productions (e.g., [Wikipedia](https://ar.wikipedia.org/wiki/أبو_سليم_الطبل_(مسلسل))).

+We also referred to the [Moise A. Khayrallah Center for Lebanese Diaspora Studies Archive](https://lebanesestudies.omeka.chass.ncsu.edu) for identifying pages and collections.
+Using their advanced search by 'Identifier,' we retrieved many writer names, such as those in the Ellis Family collection.

 To facilitate line-level processing, we created a folder for each set of lines extracted from the page, named after the page image.
 All lines within the same folder are assumed to be written by the same author.

 ### Step 2: Label Verification